ruyadorno/simple-slider/CONTRIBUTING.md

 ### Bugs

 If you happen to find a bug while using the script, go ahead and fill an issue.
-I'll only require that you provide the steps to reproduce the bug, browser/operating system along with their respective versions and the version of SimpleSlider that you're using.
+I'll only require that you provide the steps to reproduce the bug, browser/operating system along with their respective versions and the version of simple-slider that you're using.

 ### Suggesting improvements